-Celebrated every year on the 8th of March, International Women's Day, or simply known as Women's Day is a heart-warming and motivating event for women across the world, of all ages, and ethnic and racial backgrounds.
-It unites and integrates not only women, but even male feminists and those who believe in equality for all!
+Celebrated every year on March 8th, International Women's Day, or known as Women's Day, is a heart-warming and motivating event for women across the world of all ages and ethnic and racial backgrounds.
+It unites and integrates women and even male feminists and those who believe in equality for all!

-Exclusive events are held for, and often even by women from different backgrounds like political, community, business leaders, as well as leading educators, inventors, entrepreneurs, and television personalities.
+Exclusive events are held for, and often, even by women from different backgrounds like political, community, business leaders, and leading educators, inventors, entrepreneurs, and television personalities.
 These famous personalities aim to bring awareness and focus on various themes such as innovation, the portrayal of women in the media, or the importance of education and career opportunities for women.

-So much importance has now been given to equality that in many countries (for instance, Armenia, Belarus, Russia, Ukraine etc.), International Women's Day is celebrated as a public holiday!
+So much importance has now been given to equality that in many countries (Armenia, Belarus, Russia, Ukraine, etc.), International Women's Day is celebrated as a public holiday!

-Businesses, government offices, and even educational institutions are closed in these countries on this day, to celebrate Women's Day.
+Businesses, government offices, and even educational institutions are closed in these countries to celebrate Women's Day.

-Many cities in some countries even host wide-scale events to honour women on this day.
-Celebrations include street marches, fairs, and discounts for women in shopping malls, and in restaurants!
+Many cities in some countries even host wide-scale events to honor women on this day.
+Celebrations include street marches, fairs, and discounts for women in shopping malls and restaurants!

-A little history about this significant day- The first International Women's Day was celebrated on March 19th in 1911.
+The first International Women's Day was celebrated on March 19th in 1911.
 However, this date was moved to March 8th in 1913.
-This significant event, which included rallies and organised meetings, first saw success in countries like Austria, Denmark, Germany and Switzerland.
+This significant event, which included rallies and organized meetings, first saw success in countries like Austria, Denmark, Germany, and Switzerland.

-The official logo for International Women's Day is in purple and white, including the symbol of Venus, which is the symbol for females.
-Historically, the combination included the colours purple, white and green to symbolise women's equality, which originated in the United Kingdom in 1908 from the Women's Social and Political Union.
-Among these tricolours, purple symbolises justice and dignity; green symbolises hope; and white symbolises purity.
+The official logo for International Women's Day is purple and white, including the symbol of Venus, the symbol for females.
+Historically, the combination included the colors purple, white, and green to symbolize women's equality, which originated in the United Kingdom in 1908 from the Women's Social and Political Union.
+Among these tricolors, purple symbolizes justice and dignity, green represents hope, and white symbolizes purity.
 White was later removed from the logo as 'purity' was seen as a controversial concept.

 Whether you want to celebrate the presence of your mom, your sister, your girlfriend, your teacher, or practically any woman in your life, International Women's Day is exactly for that.
-To appreciate, and commemorate this strong and persistent sex, who have fought oppression, discrimination, inequality, to name a few issues!
+To appreciate and commemorate this persistent and robust gender who have fought oppression, discrimination, inequality, to name a few issues!

-If you are unsure about how best to show how much you care about and love the woman in your life, consult our expert astrologers on Astroyogi.com.
-With the help of our professional astrologers, you can learn what she likes, and what she will truly appreciate.
+If you are unsure how best to show how much you care about and love the woman in your life, consult our expert astrologers on Astroyogi.com.
+With our professional astrologers' help, you can learn what she likes and what she will truly appreciate.

-By either focusing on her zodiac sign, and what her sign secretly likes, or by analysing her birth chart and learning about her true likes and dislikes, the site's leading astrologers can effectively guide you on how to make the day absolutely memorable for her.
+By either focusing on her zodiac sign and what her sign secretly likes or by analyzing her birth chart and learning about her true likes and dislikes, the site's leading astrologers can effectively guide you on how to make the day absolutely memorable for her.

-For instance, if this Women's Day you wish to honour and celebrate an Aquarius woman, planning a surprise date for them could surely be a great start.
-Aquarius women can also be pampered with funky and unique accessories, that usually only they can manage to pull-off.
+For instance, if this Women's Day you wish to honor and celebrate an Aquarius woman, planning a surprise date for them could indeed be a great start.
+Aquarius women can also be pampered with funky and unique accessories that usually only they can manage to pull-off.